advance100/doc_webpack/configuration.md

 Replace modules by other modules or paths.

 Expected is a object with keys being module names.
-The value can be either something that resolve to a file or something that resolve to a directory.
-If it resolve to a file, only the direct require to the module will resolve to that file.
-If it resolve to a directory all requires to that module or children will resolve relative to that value.
+The value is the new path.
+It's similar to a replace but a bit more clever.
+If the the key ends with `$` only the exact match (without the `$`) will be replaced.

 If the value is a relative path it will be relative to the file containing the require.